archanpatkar/Tachyon/README.md

 # Tachyon
-### A Instanciable Server Framework in Kotlin
+### A Instantiable Server Framework in Kotlin

 ## Introduction
-A Tachyon is an instaciable unit server there are three types of Tachyons
+A Tachyon is an instantiable unit server there are three types of Tachyons

 | Tachyon    	| Nature       	|
 |------------	|--------------	|